CHTC/chtc-website-source/file-avail-largedata.md

 title: Managing Large Data in HTC Jobs
 ---

-# Files Of Different Sizes Are Managed By Different Methods In CHTC
+# Data Transfer Solutions By File Size

 Due to the distributed nature of CHTC's High Throughput Computing (HTC) system, your jobs will run on a server (aka an execute server) that is separate and